The nominations are up and voting is now open in the 2010 Edublog Awards.

 Unfortunately we can’t list every single nomination in each category — that’s too overwhelming for everyone.

-Instead our intrepid team of judges combed through hundreds of nominated sites to whittle them down to a manageable number of shortlisted nominations for each category.
+Our intrepid team of judges combed through hundreds of nominated sites to whittle them down to a manageable number of shortlisted nominations for each category.

 There are many factors that determine whether a nomination is shortlisted, and some categories were considerably more competitive than others due to the incredible number of nominations,.